 The Upper Pecos River Valley is formed by the Pecos River that originates in the Sangre de Cristo mountain range in Mora County, New Mexico, north of Pecos.
-The valley is a series of broad flat mesas and grassy meadows on the east and steep canyons and mountains on the west.
+The valley is a series of broad, flat mesas, grassy meadows on the east, and steep canyons and mountains on the west.
 For centuries, this region has been utilized by Pueblo and Plains Indians, Spanish settlers and traders, Santa Fe Trail traders, the U. S. military, and early travelers of Route 66.

 Through this area, the trail begins at the intersection of U.S. Highway 84 and I-25 at Romeroville.
 It follows the old Santa Fe Trail and the pre-1937 alignment of Route 66, passing through several old Hispano communities, past the Pecos Pueblo, and to Pecos, New Mexico, some 38 miles distant.

 The valley was first occupied at least 12,000 years ago when nomadic hunters and gatherers used it.
 In about 750 A.D., the first permanent settlements began in the valley, and by 1450, farmers were dispersed throughout the area.
 The Pecos Pueblo became the principal trading center at that time.
 The area was visited by Francisco Vázquez de Coronado in 1540 and Don Juan de Onate in 1698.

 Hispanic settlers did not permanently reside in the area until the end of the 18th and early 19th centuries when several land grants were made.
 The largest of these, the San Miguel del Vado Grant of 1794, was the precursor for most of the settlements established on the Pecos River and its tributaries downstream from the Pecos Pueblo.
 Most of these early settlements were planned around defensible plazas to serve as a buffer against the hostile incursions of the Comanche and Kiowa Indians.